Shocking Premier League Games From 2010 Onwards

 Mourinho Spoils Wenger's Celebrations

-Another fierce rival of Arsene Wenger during his time in England, it was set up as a perfect fairytale story as the Frenchman's 1,000th competitive game in charge of the Gunners coincided with a visit to Jose Mourinho's Stamford Bridge.
+Involving another fierce rival of Arsene Wenger during his time in England, this match was set up as a perfect fairytale story as the Frenchman's 1,000th competitive game in charge of the Gunners coincided with a visit to Jose Mourinho's Stamford Bridge.

 Chelsea would finish the season in third place before romping to League and Cup success under Mourinho the next year.
 Arsenal would, once again, fail to challenge for a title but did manage to end their trophy drought and claim that year's FA Cup.